 Contractors, if you need a copy of the Workers' Compensation Form, you may download it here:

 [347KB] Workers' Compensation Form .
 Effective January 1, 2017; the Virginia Workers' Compensation Commission is requiring that all contractors file their Workers' Compensation Forms 61A online at webfile.workcomp.virginia.gov/portal/vwc-portal/Form61A.
 The contractor will receive an immediate certificate that needs to be shown to the City for the business license to be issued or renewed.
-If you do not own a computer, for 2017 only, the Commission is allowing a paper form to be mailed to them at Virginia Workers' Compensation Commission, 1000 DMV Drive, Richmond, VA 23220.
+If you do not own a computer, the Commission is allowing a paper form to be mailed to them at Virginia Workers' Compensation Commission, 1000 DMV Drive, Richmond, VA 23220.
 A certificate will be mailed to you about two weeks after received by the Commission.
 Note: Fillable forms may not show up properly in all browsers.
 If you experience problems viewing a PDF with form fields, simply save the PDF file to your computer (right click the link then select "Save target as"/"Save link as") and open it using Adobe Reader.

 If you will be using a fictitious name or trade name, you need to register with the Clerk of the Court at the Court House.
 It must be either typed or printed via computer.
 The form can be downloaded here: